 Ranthambore National Park, Rajasthan

-Wildlife in the park: Tigers, leopards, hyenas, jackals, jungle cats, Indian Foxes, and a wide range of birds including pelicans, ibis, flamingos, egrets and parakeets, beside others.
+Wildlife in the park: Tigers, leopards, hyenas, jackals, jungle cats, Indian Foxes.
+There’s also a wide range of birds including pelicans, ibis, flamingos, egrets, and parakeets.

 Best time to visit: The park is open from October to June, but the ideal time to view the tigers is from March to May.